-It is 4 years since Thomas was removed from his sisters and mother to Norcott House to his ‘independent’ life in his own bungalow in his ‘local community’ with 24/7 support .
+It is 4 years since Thomas was removed from the love of his sisters and mother to Norcott House to his ‘independent’ life in his own bungalow in his ‘local community’ with the 24/7 support of strangers .

-But Norcott House carers blew the whistle after a particularly horrific night shift, when a worker who had been targeting and abusing Thomas for six months, kicking him into his bedroom and bending his fingers back with the words, ‘ Let’s see how many fingers I can break this time ‘, but as Thomas was double jointed he had never succeeded.
+But Norcott House carers blew the whistle, after a particularly horrific night shift, when a worker who had targeted and abused Thomas for six months, kicking him into his bedroom and bending his fingers back with the words, ‘ Let’s see how many fingers I can break this time ‘, as Thomas was double jointed he had never succeeded.

 Thomas was 4 ft 10 inches tall, his carer a large, tall man of 53 with many years of experience of working in residential care.